MartinWeindel/presto-kudu/README.md

 mvn -DskipTests clean package
 ```

-Building the package under Windows is currently not supported, as the maven-presto-plugin
+Building the package under Windows is currently not supported, as the maven plugin
-has an open issue with Windows.
+`maven-presto-plugin` has an open issue with Windows.

 To run the build with tests, it is assumed that Kudu master server
 (and at least one Kudu tablet server) runs on localhost.